cuiyx1720/cuiyx1720.github.io/_pages/about.md

 - 🏓 I enjoy playing **table tennis** and am currently a member of the Tongji University Team.
 During my undergraduate studies, I served as the Vice President of the Jilin University Table Tennis Association.
 - ♟️ I have a strong interest in strategic board games and play **Go** at an amateur 2-dan level.
 - 🎸 I enjoy playing acoustic **guitar** (Level 8).
 My favorite guitarist is Masaaki Kishibe, whose music greatly inspires my playing.
-- ⚽️ I am a big supporter of [Arsenal Football Club](https://www.arsenal.com/), with the former coach Arsène Wenger being a major source of inspiration — COYG!
+- ⚽️ I am a loyal supporter of [Arsenal Football Club](https://www.arsenal.com/), with the former coach [Arsène Wenger](https://en.wikipedia.org/wiki/Ars%C3%A8ne_Wenger) being a major source of inspiration — COYG!
 - 🎮 I enjoy **Nintendo** games, particularly Super Mario Maker 2 for its creativity and fun.
 - 📸 Recently, I’ve also been exploring **fitness** and **photography** to enrich my daily life.